 We finally got a new member to Angela’s team.
-A man had been working along side her in the biotoxin group named Pat.
+The man that had been working along side her in the biotoxin group named Pat.
 He was really nice in a kind of mildly conceited way.
-He was young which was nice and was funny.
-He ended up leaving because of Michelle.
-She was really nasty to him and I’m unsure what spurred the animosity between the two of them, but I have my suspicions that Lauren was involved.
+Pat ended up leaving because of Michelle.
+She was really nasty to him and I’m unsure what spurred the animosity between the two of them.

 Eventually a lovely woman named Erin started working in his place.
 It was temporary, at first, but then she got hired on full-time.
-She had worked for the building for a long time in a different department and had just had two twin girls and was back to work and looking for something that didn’t include weekends like her other job had.
+She had worked in the building for a long time in a different department from what I gathered.
+She had just had two twin girls and was back to work and looking for something that didn’t include weekends like her other job had.

 She was super nice and confident.
 I immediately looked up to her with the grace she possessed to command conversations with enthusiasm and poise.
 How had she learned to do this so perfectly?
 How could I be more like her?
 I admired her grace from afar.
 She became a role model of sorts, even though I had only exchanged pleasantries with her.

 One day, we were having a meeting downstairs in the conference room for a big group with some people that I hadn’t met, there were about 20 people in total.
-Lauren sat across the long wide table from me, eating something in our professional meeting with her friends by her side.
+Lauren sat across the long wide table from me.
+She was eating something when no one else was with her friends by her side.
 This was the first meeting where I didn’t sit next to her.
 I sat across the table with Mary on one side and my boss Harold on the other side.
 I finally felt like I was a part of the weird group or the losers.
 But I didn’t really mind.
 This is who I was and if I didn’t fit Lauren’s mold perfectly then that was fine.
-Erin had sat next to someone that she used to work with.
+Erin had sat next to someone that she used to work with in her other group.

-After the meeting instead of lingering awkwardly for fear of running out too quickly I decided to just run out quickly.
+After the meeting I decided to just run out quickly.
 That is what I felt like doing so that is what I did.
+Instead of lingering awkwardly for fear of running out too quickly.
 Not anything too noticeable, but not anything to appease anybody either.
 I decided to take the door outdoors to get some fresh air and go up around the hill to get back to the lab.
 Just as the door was closing behind me I saw Erin coming out behind me and saying Hey Nicole.
 I was slightly surprised by her interest to walk with me but was happy because she had instantly become my new role model.
 I was nervous but tried to remain my happy self.
 I feel like she could tell something was up with me.
-I wanted to delve right into the Lauren saga and tell her all about it and tell her how I felt trapped in my own body while I was there, isolated and afraid.
-I didn’t say any of that, I merely talked about the weather and that was that.
+I wanted to delve right into the Lauren saga and tell her all about it and tell her how I felt trapped in my own body while I was there, isolated and afraid, but I didn’t say any of that.
+We had a nice chat about the weather and that was that.
 Opportunity come and gone.